Supermagnum/heatsink/readme.txt

 The total weight of the mixture is 1695 grams.
 Be aware that it might expand slightly when frozen.
 The heat capacity of 1695 grams of water ice is approximately 3543.55 J/°C.

+The heat capacity of the 2 kg mixture is approximately 6432.92 J/°C.
+The heat capacity of 2 kg of water ice is 4180 J/°C.

 How does one keep the temperature of the coolant at 18 degrees Celsius, 0 degrees coolant is uncomfortable!
 There's also a risk of hyperthermia!